Category Theory of Symbolic Dynamics: Definitions and Notation

-For a category $\cat$, \begin{itemize} \item a limit of the empty diagram is a \emph{terminal object}, and its colimit is an \emph{initial object}. \item a limit of the discrete diagram $X \enspace Y$ is a \emph{product} of $X$ and $Y$, and its colimit is their \emph{coproduct}. \item a limit of the diagram $X \stackrel{f}{\to} Z \stackrel{g}{\leftarrow} Y$ is a \emph{pullback} of $f$ and $g$.
-The resulting morphism from the limit object to $Y$ is the pullback of $f$ along $g$. \item a limit of the diagram $X \rightrightarrows Y$ is an \emph{equalizer} of the two morphisms, and its colimit is their \emph{coequalizer}. \item a limit of the infinite diagram $X_0 \leftarrow X_1 \leftarrow X_2 \leftarrow \cdots$ is an \emph{inverse limit}. \end{itemize} The \emph{kernel pair} of a morphism $f$ is the pullback of $f$ with itself.
+For a category $\cat$, we define the following limits and colimits: \begin{itemize} \item a limit of the empty diagram is a \emph{terminal object}, and its colimit is an \emph{initial object}, \item a limit of the discrete diagram $X \enspace Y$ is a \emph{product} of $X$ and $Y$, and its colimit is their \emph{coproduct}, \item a limit of the diagram $X \stackrel{f}{\to} Z \stackrel{g}{\leftarrow} Y$ is a \emph{pullback} of $f$ and $g$, and the limit object is denoted by $X \times_Z Y$.
+The resulting morphism from $X \times_Z Y$ to $Y$ is the pullback of $f$ along $g$, \item a limit of the diagram $X \rightrightarrows Y$ is an \emph{equalizer} of the two morphisms, and its colimit is their \emph{coequalizer}, and \item a limit of the infinite diagram $X_0 \leftarrow X_1 \leftarrow X_2 \leftarrow \cdots$ is an \emph{inverse limit}. \end{itemize} In particular, an object $T$ is terminal (initial) if and only if for all objects $X$, there exists exactly one morphism from $X$ to $T$ (from $T$ to $X$, respectively).
+An object $Z$ which is both initial and terminal is called a \emph{zero object}, and for two objects $X$ and $Y$, the unique morphism from $X$ to $Y$ which factors through $Z$ is called a \emph{zero morphism}, and denoted $0_{X Y}$.
+The \emph{kernel pair} of a morphism $f$ is the pullback of $f$ with itself.
 The category $\cat$ is \emph{finitely (co-)complete}, if it has all (co)limits of finite diagrams (equivalently, a terminal (initial) object, all binary (co)products and (co)equalizers \cite{Ma71}).

 Let $\cat$ be a category.
 A morphism $f : X \to Y$ in $\cat$ is \emph{regular epic (monic)} if it is the coequalizer (equalizer, respectively) of some pair of parallel morphisms.
 The category $\cat$ is \emph{regular} if \begin{itemize} \item $\cat$ is finitely complete, \item the coequalizer of every kernel pair exists, and \item the pullback of a regular epimorphism along any morphism is a regular epimorphism. \end{itemize}